Lipschitz bijections between boolean functions: Bijections from to a random

 Let $f$ be a boolean function.
 We say a point $x \in \{0,1\}^n$ is a \emph{1 of $f$} if $f(x) = 1$ and similarly say $x$ is a \emph{0 of $f$} if $f(x) = 0$.
 We say a set $B$ is \emph{balanced} if $B$ contains an equal number of 1s and 0s of $f$, is \emph{positively imbalanced} if $B$ contains more 1s of $f$ than 0s of $f$ and \emph{negatively imbalanced} if $B$ contains more 0s of $f$ than $1$s of $f$.
 The \emph{imbalance} of $f$ over a set $B$ is the unsigned difference between the number of 1s of $f$ and $|B|/2$.

 Before we prove Theorem \ref{thm:random}, let us first sketch the ideas behind the proof without worrying about the technicalities.

-\begin{proof}[Sketch proof of Theorem \ref{thm:random}] We first partition the hypercube $\{0,1\}^n$ into\\``blocks'' which contain a large polynomial number of points (say $n^{42}$), have bounded diameter and contain an equal number of 1s and 0s of $\dic$.
-These blocks are small in comparison to the cube so, in a given block $B$, we expect the number of $1$s of $f$ to be distributed similarly to a binomial distribution with $|B|$ trials and success probability $1/2$.
-This means we expect every block to have an imbalance not much more than $n^{21}$ and a large proportion (tending to 1) of the blocks to have an imbalance not much less than $n^{21}$.
-We call a sequence of distinct blocks $B_1, \dots, B_k$ a \emph{block path} if, for $i= 1, \dots, k-1$, there is an edge between a vertex of $B_i$ and a vertex of $B_{i-1}$.
+\begin{proof}[Sketch proof of Theorem \ref{thm:random}] We start by partitioning the hypercube $\{0,1\}^n$ into ``blocks'' which contain a large polynomial number of points (say $n^{\vara}$), have bounded diameter and contain an equal number of 1s and 0s of $\dic$.
+These blocks are small in comparison to the cube so, in a given block $B$, we expect the number of $1$s of $f$ to have a distribution similar to that of a binomial random variable with $|B|$ trials and success probability $1/2$.
+This means we expect every block to have an imbalance not much more than $n^{\vara/2}$ and a large proportion (tending to 1) of the blocks to have an imbalance not much less than $n^{\vara/2}$.
+We call a sequence of distinct blocks $B_1, \dots, B_k$ a \emph{block path} if, for $i= 1, \dots, k-1$, there is an edge between a vertex of $B_i$ and a vertex of $B_{i+1}$.
 In our construction, we take a large set of random block paths in the hypercube and use these to move the imbalance.
 If a block $B_1$ has too many $1$s of $f$, we find a block path $B_1, \dots, B_k$ from $B_1$ to a block $B_k$ with too many $0$s and map a $0$ of $\dic$ from $B_1$ to a $0$ of $f$ from $B_2$, a $0$ of $\dic$ from $B_2$ to a $0$ of $f$ from $B_3$, and so on.
 We also do the same with the $1$s but in the opposite direction.
 That is, we map a $1$ of $\dic$ from $B_2$ to a $1$ of $f$ from $B_1$, map a $1$ of $\dic$ from $B_3$ to a $1$ of $f$ from $B_2$, and so on.
 By doing this along enough paths, we can even out the sets and then arbitrarily match within them.